Adult Community Autism Program (ACAP)

 Financial eligibility for Medical Assistance is a requirement for ACAP.
 If you do not have Medical Assistance at the time of application to ACAP, you will need to apply for Medical Assistance through your local County Assistance Office.
 If you are not eligible for Medical Assistance, you will receive a Medical Assistance denial letter from your County Assistance Office.
 If you receive a denial letter from your County Assistance Office, the ACAP application process will not continue.
 You must meet the financial eligibility criteria for Medical Assistance to enroll in ACAP.
 If you are employed, you may still be eligible for Medical Assistance under the Medical Assistance for Workers with Disabilities (MAWD) program.
 Your County Assistance Office will be able to assist you in this area.

-After BAS receives your completed information: BAS will decide if the application process can continue based on your eligibility.
-Once BAS determines your eligibility, your application will be sent to Keystone Autism Services (KAS).
+After BSASP receives your completed information: BSASP will decide if the application process can continue based on your eligibility.
+Once BSASP determines your eligibility, your application will be sent to Keystone Autism Services (KAS).

-- If BAS determines that you are not eligible, you will receive a denial letter.
+If BSASP determines that you are not eligible, you will receive a denial letter.

 After Keystone Autism Services receives your application: Keystone Autism Services will call you to set up a meeting to gather additional information and complete other assessments to be used in the development of your initial Individual Support Plan (ISP).